aaronparker/aaronparker.github.io/_posts/2006-08-29-customise-logon-point-source-files.md

   4. Make all customisation to the Logon Point files.
 See [here](http://support.citrix.com/article/CTX108617&searchID=20966991) and [here](http://www.jasonconger.com/ShowPost.aspx?strID=9efce8af-b7a3-4836-a0f5-cc6478909654) for information on customising the Logon Point.
   5. Download CABSDK.EXE from [Microsoft Cabinet Software Development Kit](http://support.microsoft.com/kb/310618) (Surely there's a better tool around..)
   6. Extract CABSDK.EXE and copy the files from \BIN to C:\Temp.
-  7. Run the following command-line to pack the Logon Point source files back into a .CAB file: <font face="courier new,courier">CABARC.EXE -p -r -P Temp\ -P LogonAgentApp\ N LogonAgentApp.CAB LogonAgentApp\*.*</font>
+  7. Run the following command-line to pack the Logon Point source files back into a .CAB file: `CABARC.EXE -p -r -P Temp\ -P LogonAgentApp\ N LogonAgentApp.CAB LogonAgentApp\*.*`
   8. Copy the new .CAB file to \Program Files\Citrix\Access Gateway\WebServicesCabContent.
   9. Deploy your Logon Points with customisations intact.